Nelarius/playground/README.md

 **TODO: documentation**

 ## TODO
-* Add scene parser, serialization/deserialization should go there
 * Reconsider the assertions in MeshManager and ShaderManager.
 * Write tests for Bundle
 * Implement specular shaders